Unrecognized

 Mastadors are not naturally aggressive dogs but may respond negatively to being mishandled.
 For this reason, you must teach your kids how to handle a Mastador correctly.

-Sometimes, the intent of crossbreeding is to eliminate some of the health issues that each parent dog faces.
-Sometimes, this works out, but other times it doesn't.
+These days, the intent of crossbreeding is to eliminate some of the health issues that each parent dog faces.
+Sometimes, this works out, but other times it doesn’t.
 For this reason, a Mastador may still be predisposed to several health issues associated with both Mastiffs and Labradors.

 These health issues include elbow dysplasia, canine hip dysplasia, retinal dysplasia, cataracts, Gastric Dilation Volvulus (GDV) or Bloat, and obesity.
-The risks of a Mastador puppy suffering from any of these can be extremely narrowed down through regular vet check-ups and abiding by strict exercise and eating plans.
+The risks of a Mastador puppy from suffering from any of these can be extremely narrowed through regular vet check-ups and abiding by strict exercise and eating plans.

 If exercised daily and fed well, Mastadors can live a healthy life of between 10 and 15 years.

 Being a fairly active dog, a Mastador requires a steady diet to keep its energy levels up.
-For this reason, they require around 780g - 1460 g worth of food per day, spread out over several meals.
+For this reason, they require around 780g – 1460g worth of food per day, spread out over several meals.
 Some would recommend feeding them kibble, while others claim that raw dog food is best for Labrador Retriever mixes.

 To be on the safe side, ask your vet to determine what type of food would be best for your dog specifically and how much food you should give them per meal and per day.